-As a result of discussions between the Group and the FDA, the Directors believe that a clearer path towards regulatory approval now exists.
+As a result of discussions between the Group and the FDA, the Directors believed that a clearer path towards regulatory approval existed.
 As such, following listing our shares on the AIM market the Group began conducting the clinical studies required for FDA approval to market.
+On 28 December 2022, the Company announced that the FDA had granted approval for its drug device combination product, XENOVIEW.
+XENOVIEW, prepared from the Xenon Xe 129 Gas Blend, is a hyperpolarised contrast agent indicated for use with MRI for evaluation of lung ventilation in adults and pediatric patients aged 12 years and older.